KazutakaIga/seal/README.md

                     "dest": [          // destination
                         {
                             "x": 45,
-	                    "y": 0,    // this game will be handled onlt X-Z axis, so please keep 0 value in Y-axis "z": 56
+	                    "y": 0,    // this game will be handled onlt X-Z axis, keep 0 value in Y-axis "z": 56
                         }
                     ],